tailcallhq/tailcallhq.github.io/docs/cli.md

     5. **method (Optional):** Specify the HTTP method for the request (e.g. GET, POST, PUT, DEL).
 If not provided, the default method is `GET`.
     6. **isMutation (Optional):** This flag indicates whether the request should be treated as a GraphQL Mutation.
 Set `isMutation` to `true` to configure the request as a `Mutation`.
 If not specified or set to false, the request will be treated as a `Query by default`.

-    **1. Query Operation:** To define a GraphQL Query, either omit the isMutation property or set it to false.
+2.  **Query Operation:** To define a GraphQL Query, either omit the isMutation property or set it to false.
 By default, if isMutation is not provided, the request will be configured as a Query.

     <Tabs>
     <TabItem value="json" label="JSON">